Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-We investigate mechanisms of embryonic heart formation to inform novel strategies to promote regeneration of the adult mammalian heart, for example after myocardial infarction.
-We have a particular interest in stimulating new coronary vessel growth and in the role of the outer layer epicardium in promoting neovascularisation and regeneration.
+We investigate mechanisms of embryonic heart formation to inform novel strategies for regenerating the adult mammalian heart, for example after myocardial infarction.
+We have a particular interest in how the outer layer epicardium stimulates new coronary vessel growth and myocardial maturation, both in development and disease.
 Following injury, there is a partial recapitulation of embryonic processes that drive coronary vessel growth, yet fundamental differences in the regulatory pathways limit the efficacy of the adult response.
 Comparative analyses allow us to identify key mechanisms that may be targeted in the adult mammalian heart to enhance repair.
-Our research in murine models is complemented with the use of human iPSC-derived models of coronary vascular development.
-Due to their fundamental role in heart development, epicardium-derived cells (EPDCs) have emerged as a tractable progenitor population with potential to regenerate myocardium and coronary vasculature.
-Mobilisation of EPDCs into the adult myocardium requires the identification of “embryonic” stimuli that promote epicardial activation and mesenchymal transformation.
-Ongoing research therefore investigates the mechanisms controlling the transition from active (embryonic) to quiescent (adult) state, as well as the signalling pathways through which the embryonic epicardium stimulates expansion of the coronary vasculature.
+Current projects focus on mechanisms controlling the transition of the epicardium from active (embryonic) to quiescent (adult) state, as well as the signalling pathways through which the embryonic epicardium stimulates expansion of the coronary vasculature.
+Our research in murine models is complemented with bioinformatic analyses and in vitro human cell-based models of development and disease.